The Tailor Who Can't Sew His Own Pants

 Why This Post Exists

-My pants have holes in them.
-But I make good suits for other people.
+But I make damn good suits for everyone else.

 About the Author